Kimmymore/Kimmymore/README.md

 Ask me about cloud infrastructure and how to use it in an optimal way, how to efficiently deploy to Azure and AWS, how to secure your cloud environment and how to design a cloud environment that meets your needs.

 ## Fun fact
 Though based in The Netherlands I call Brazil my second home (who knows someday first).
 I love to travel and explore the world, but Brazil caught my heart in a different way.
-I prefer to spend a couple of months a year there, especially during the cold Dutch winter ❄️
+I prefer to spend a couple of months a year there, especially during the cold Dutch winter ❄️ <br>
-I also speak fluent Portuguese! 🇧🇷
+I also speak fluent Portuguese! 🇧🇷 <br>
-Oh, and palm trees always make me happy somehow! 🌴
+Oh, and palm trees always make me happy! 🌴 <br>

 <!--
 **Kimmymore/Kimmymore** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.